Seeds of Wisdom

 That evening, Binta looked at her beautiful but useless things, her stomach rumbling.
 Aisha's house smelled of a delicious bean stew.
 Binta went to her sister's house, ashamed.
 Aisha welcomed her with a warm smile and a full plate.
 "The market is a river of choices," Aisha said kindly.
 "Without a map, you will be carried away by the current.
 My list is my map.
 It guides me to what I need, so I have something left for what I want."

 Planning your spending is like planning a journey.
-You need to know your destination, what you'll need along the way, and what you can afford to carry.
+You need to know your destination (needs) before you get distracted by the scenery (wants).

 Spending Plan Basics: